-Heroin/Oxycondin/Opioid addiction is a “brain disease” that has a profound and in many cases a life long impact upon the individual.
-“Opioid dependence is defined as a cluster of cognitive, behavioral and physiological symptoms in which the individual continues to use opiates despite significant opiate-induced problems.
-Opiate dependence is characterized by repeated self administration that usually results in opioid tolerance, withdrawal symptoms, and compulsive drug-taking.”
-(NIH Consensus Statement, Volume 15, Number 6).
+Heroin/Oxycontin/Opioid addiction is a "BRAIN DISEASE" that has a profound and in many cases a life long impact on the individual.
+"Opioid dependence is defined as a cluster of cognitive,behavioral and physiological symptoms in which the individual continues to use opiates despite significant opiate-induced problems.
+Opiate dependence is characterized by repeated self administration that usually results in opiate tolerance, withdrawal symptoms, and cumpulsive drug-taking."
+(NIH Consensus Statement, Volume 15, Number 6)

 The core structure or framework for an individualized treatment process is the program's treatment plan that is developed for each patient and is specifically tailored to address that patient's unique set of needs and resources.

 NET STEPS offers a comprehensive cluster of therapeutic interventions that are grouped around medication, such as methadone, which is prescribed to an addict for the treatment of heroin and other opiate addiction.The Recovery model of pharmacotherapy puts the counseling interventions as primary services and the medication protocols as supportive.
 Baseline services include, at minimum, medication maintenance/dosage weaning/detoxification administered by a licensed professional, observed toxicology testing, annual physical examination with laboratory studies, physicians services(i.e. medication checks, medication follow up, etc.), HIV/AIDS services and spiritually centered structured counseling interventions.